owfm/owfm.me/posts/developer-experience.md

 > fulltime, Nov 2020-present

 StoneX is a Fortune 100 multinational which provides commodity trading services to a wide variety of clients.
-As a member of the development team supporting the Metals Front Office, my role has mainly been on greenfield projects developing services in support of the base- and precious-metal trading and operations staff.
+As a member of the development team supporting the metals front office, my role has mainly been on greenfield projects developing services in support of the base- and precious-metal trading and operations staff.

 ### Selected projects:

+- **Credit Optimisation Tool**: A data exploration tool built in React/Typescript, with an express backend service acting as a cache/query layer.
+The tool affords front-office staff excellent visibility of their client accounts, allowing them to explore allocation of credit lines in comparison with revenue via a rich search, aggregation and filtering interface.
+The first phase release of this tool has been hugely successful, and I was asked to present it the CEO and executive committee as a potential strategic tool to be expanded and rolled out to other business lines.

+1. React / Express
+1. Typescript
+1. Highcharts
+1. Express
+1. SQL, MongoDB, Postgres

-- **Multi-stage CI/CD Pipelines**: I did a complete re-write of our teams CI/CD pipeline templates.
-The project required re-writing both our standard Dockerfiles and jest configuration to allow the running of unit tests inside docker containers and publishing of test artifacts.
-The project also added automated SemVer management for our services, including Dockerfile and git tagging with application versions to improve the visibility of the code running in production.
+- **Multi-stage CI/CD Pipelines**: I did a complete re-write of our teams CI/CD pipelines.
+This improvement allowed higher fidelity unit-testing inside replica production containers, as well as adding automated SemVer management for all our microservice containers.

 1. Azure DevOps
 2. CI/CD